nsaky/nsaky/README.md

 🔹 Passion: Web Development 🌍
 🔹 Cool Project Alert: Meheng – My AI voice assistant with 21+ features! 🎙🤖

 🚀 Entrepreneur on a Mission!
-I love turning ideas into reality and exploring innovative solutions (ask me about my makhana export brand 👀).
+I love turning ideas into reality and exploring innovative solutions. 👀

 📌 Always learning, always building.
 Follow me to see what I create next! 🛠✨